 Canada Citizen / PR Dependent Visa

-How to get your Permanent Resident Visa for Canada?
+How to Get Canada Permanent Resident Visa?

 A popular choice for those looking to migrate to another country is Canada.
 And why not?
 The immigrant friendly policies of Canada and the government’s encouragement of migrants to come and settle here has motivated many to try and migrate here.